Brett-Trost-Lab/rfdiffusion-pipeline/README.md

   --sequences_per_struct SEQUENCES_PER_STRUCT
                         Number of sequences to generate per structure (default: 2)
-  --output_dir OUTPUT_DIR
+  --min_helices MIN_HELICES
+                        Minimum number of helices for the binders.
+Note that this is coded as a filtering step after RFdiffusion so it would take extra time (default: None) --output_dir OUTPUT_DIR
                         Output directory (default: current directory) --scaffold_dir SCAFFOLD_DIR
                         Scaffold directory if using fold conditioning.
 Use make_scaffold.sh to make binder scaffolds from PDBs.
-                        If this is provided we will ignore min_length and max_length. (default: None) --sbatch_flags SBATCH_FLAGS
+                        If this is provided we will ignore min_length, max_length, and min_helices (default: None) --sbatch_flags SBATCH_FLAGS
                         Flags to pass to sbatch command.
 GPU is required (default: "-gpus 1 --mem=8G --time=2:00:00")